 I have a lot of gratitude for Shinzen Young.
 I’d been practicing meditation for a number of years before we met, but it hadn’t quite clicked: neither the worldview(s) of Buddhism – which seemed laden with jargon and competing assumptions – nor its techniques – which seemed either too vague, or too religiously sure of themselves.
 Shinzen was the first Buddhist teacher to accurately capture the complex experience of mindfulness meditation for me, and his command of different techniques and approaches showed me new ways in.
 He changed my life and hugely influenced how I teach.
 Now I lead the occasional 4-hour session on Shinzen’s monthly Home Practice Program.
 These only costs $20, and can be done via Skype or phone, right in your living room.
 The program features many other excellent facilitators, and Shinzen himself leads sessions most months.
 Highly recommended, especially for nerds.

 “A Mindfulness Program for Kids”

-Kidevolve, a kid’s mindfulness program, was started by a smart former student Kirsten Chase, who was keen to bring the benefits of mindfulness to kids ages 5 – 10 (including her own kiddo).
+Kidevolve, a kid’s mindfulness program, was started by a friend, a communications guru, and a Mom named Kirsten Chase.
 We are now developing a series of “Creative Mind Journeys” for the same broad age group.
 Our idea is to make fun stories that double as guided practices.
 Each story addresses a different challenge or opportunity, and helps listeners with a different underlying psycho-social-emotional skill.
 That way the kids can become big-hearted mental ninjas, and eventually fix the world we screwed up.
 Writing and performing these stories has been wildly fulfilling for me, probably because my maturity level is still down in the pre-teens somewhere.
 If you want, you can find a quite space with your kids and listen to a few of them here; more to come.